thekaushal01/Offline_Module_For_IRIS/rpi5_yolo_whisper/RASPBERRY_PI_SETUP.md

 vcgencmd get_camera
 # Should show: supported=1 detected=1

-# Test camera
+# Test camera (use rpicam-* for newer OS, libcamera-* for older)
+rpicam-hello --timeout 2000
-libcamera-hello --timeout 2000
+# or: libcamera-hello --timeout 2000

 # Check camera interface is enabled
 sudo raspi-config